 This public use data file is one in a series of event-level public use data files drawn from the 2018 Medical Expenditure Panel Survey (MEPS) Household Component (HC).
-Released as an ASCII file with SAS, SPSS, and STATA program statements and in SAS transport format, the Medical Provider Visits File provides detailed information on office-based medical provider visits.
+Released as an ASCII file with SAS, SPSS, STATA and R programming statements and in SAS transport format, the Medical Provider Visits File provides detailed information on office-based medical provider visits.
 Data are gathered from a nationally representative sample of the civilian, noninstitutionalized population of the United States and can be used to make estimates of office-based medical provider utilizations and expenditures for calendar year 2018.
 Each record represents one household-reported office-based medical provider visit reported during the 2018 portion of round 3 and rounds 4 and 5 for Panel 22, as well as rounds 1, 2, and the 2018 portion of round 3 for Panel 23 of the survey (i.e., the rounds for the MEPS panels covering calendar year 2018).
 The Office-Based Provider Public Use Data File contains characteristics associated with the office-based visit, such as, date of the visit, time spent with the provider, types of treatment and services received, types of medicine prescribed, expenditures, and sources of payment associated with the visit.

 Starting in 2018, instead of the XPORT engine, the CPORT procedure is used to create MEPS Public Use Files (PUFS)

 in transport format (excluding the 2018 Point-in-Time file, HC-036, and HC-036BRR).
 These CPORT data files